 Other Ways to Slice Everyday Costs

 If you’re already learning how to live on £1,000 a month, you may already be looking at coupons and vouchers.
-Online voucher sites and deal apps are rife nowadays.
+Online voucher sites and cashback apps such as Airtime Rewards are rife nowadays.
 Thankfully, it’s no longer seen as a stigma if you want to save a little bit of money on everyday food, drink and entertainment.

 If you’re finding it difficult to earn a little extra cash on the side, it’s worth subscribing to coupon sites and downloading apps such as Groupon and Wowcher to your phone.
 In many cases, you’ll be able to shave 10% or more off groceries, activities and more which you’d otherwise be paying full price for.
 Certainly don’t be afraid to go digging for a bargain.